joeromero/docs/content/cartodb_js/cartodb_js.md

 #### vis.Overlays

 An overlay is a control shown on top of the map.
 Overlay objects are always created using method addOverlay of cartodb.Vis object.
-An overlay is internally a Backbone.View so if you know how backbone works you can use it.
+An overlay is internally a Backbone.View so if you know how backbone works, you can use it.
 If you want to use plain DOM objects you can access to overlay.el (overlay.$el for jQuery object).

 #### cartodb.createLayer(map, layerSource [, options] [, callback])